-Everyone knows that the demographics of the Supply Chain industry are changing.
+Everyone knows that the demographics of the Supply Chain industry are changing, and Supply Chain is becoming younger.
 They have to.
 Within a few years, demographers estimate that 400,000 baby boomers will be retiring in Canada every year.

 Within the Supply Chain industry, the looming – and in fact, already-started – retirement of baby boomers and shifting job responsibilities brought about by technology are creating a talent crisis.

 It’s something that we’ve covered extensively at Argentus.
 We’ve written about how the industry can fill the burgeoning gap in talent: by increasing educational opportunity, doing more outreach to younger people, and improving communication about the vast career potential in the field – a field that until recently was stereotyped as transactional, hidebound and, in a word, boring.

 Today’s Supply Chain professionals know that – especially at the highest levels – the field is anything but.
 And it looks like some of these efforts to avert the talent crisis have begun to bear fruit: a major new survey shows that millennials and younger people are moving into the workforce in a big way, changing its Supply Chain’s demographics and disrupting the industry.

 The survey, conducted by Peerless Research Group, Supply Chain Management Review, APICS and APQC surveyed 676 millennials (between the ages of 22 and 37) in April 2017 to find out about their demographics, expectations, goals and current career status within the Supply Chain industry.
 It’s a far-reaching report with a lot of results busting down stereotypes both about Supply Chain and millennials themselves.

 As a recruitment company specializing in Supply Chain and Procurement, Argentus sits at the nexus of a lot of these demographic changes to younger people.
 Needless to say, we read the report with great interest.
 Here were some of our biggest, and most surprising, takeaways: